 During the Rana Plaza disaster (April 2013), the Trust raised more than BDT 22 million for its ‘Meril-Prothom Alo Savar Support Fund’ that donated BDT 10 million to 100 victims.
 Another BDT 5 million was donated to the organisations involved in emergency medication and initial rescue operation including Centre for the Rehabilitation of The Paralysed (CRP), Enam Medical College and Hospital, Japan Bangladesh Friendship Hospital.
 Besides, BDT 5 million scholarship fund is being run by the Trust for 20 children to support their education who either lost his/her father or mother or both.

-The Envoy Group and Prothom Alo Trust jointly have initiated a social welfare project at Dori Hairmara of Raipur Upazilla in Narshingdi.
+Mr. Kutubuddin Ahmed (Chairman, Envoy Group ltd) and Prothom Alo Trust jointly have initiated a social welfare project at Dori Hairmara of Raipur Upazilla in Narshingdi.
 The project at present is providing monthly free healthcare services to an approximate 400 under privileged people from nearby areas.
 The project has also established a 'Shishu Bikash Kendra' where children get an opportunity to spend fun time and explore their potentials through activities like drawing, reading, playing etc. A library has also established where people from different age groups can spend their leisure through reading.

 The path of providing free flow of information is still not free of predicaments in this country.
 However, as torch bearers of democracy,journalist work hard to bring decisive and essential information to the people.
 In their line of duty, these journalists often face torture and injustice.
 Prothom Alo feels a moral obligation to come in aide of these brave souls.